jerolg/FPGAs/pynqUART_pulses_generator/readme.md

 <h2>Workflow</h2>

-<h3>Hardware Design and Simulations for Data Transmission via the UART Protocol</h3>
+<h3>Design and Evaluation of the Hardware Module for UART Communication</h3>

 <h3>Software Design for Receiving Serialized Data and Analog Data Output via the DAC</h3>